EHB-MCT/assignment-2-TuurVanBergen/README.md

   - Modular routing using `apiRoutes.js` and individual route files (e.g., `trackRoutes.js`).
   - Fully documented routes with JSDoc comments for clarity and maintainability.
+  - Integrated with the frontend for `GET` and `POST` operations:
+    - `GET /api/tracks` - Fetch all tracks from the database.
+    - `POST /api/tracks` - Add new tracks to the database.

 - **Database:**